 Read our full Sonos Move review.

-Read our full UE Wonderboom 2 review.
+Read the full UE Wonderboom 3 review.

-Read our full JBL Flip 5 review.
+Read the full JBL Flip 6 review.

 The LG XBoom Go PL7 is another cylindrical wireless speaker, but this is no boring copycat.
 In fact it’s one of the most exciting-looking speakers around, with a stylish soft-touch finish and integrated LED lighting that add some visual pop to your playlists.